AlanKrajina/JS-learn/SQL.md

 SELECT title FROM songs WHERE artist IN (SELECT name FROM artists WHERE genre = "Pop" AND name = artist);

 // returns TITLE from SONGS where ARTIST in artist table has genre 'Pop' and name MATHING to TITLE from songs

+title
+Shake it off
+Stay
+My heart will go on
+A new day has come
+Conga
 ```

 ### Restricting grouped results with HAVING